-After the committee has approved the final draft, students should review the entire work one last time to make sure all elements are there and it is as error-free as possible.
+After the final draft has been approved by the committee, students should review the entire work one last time to make sure all elements are there and it is as error-free as possible.
 Students submit their dissertation manuscripts for proofreading electronically, using the D2L application, from a computer that has active Anti-Virus/Anti-Malware software installed.
 Some important details for submission include:

-• The manuscript may only be submitted in Microsoft Word format (.doc, .docx); it may not be a Pages, PDF, or any other word processing software.

-- Before inserting images into the work, students should save them in JPEG format with a resolution of 448 x 336 to 640 x 480 to ensure that the manuscript will meet the file size requirement. - The file sizes of the manuscript must be less than 40MB.
+- The manuscript may only be submitted in Microsoft Word format (.doc, .docx); it may not be a Pages, PDF, or any other word processing software. - Before inserting images into the work, students should save them in JPEG format with a resolution of 448 x 336 to 640 x 480 to ensure that the manuscript will meet the file size requirement. - The file sizes of the manuscript must be less than 40MB.